Autodesk/aomi/docs/data.md

 You can include or exclude paths from execution on a one-off basis with the `--include` and `--exclude` options.
 This can be used to fine tune an aomi `seed` operation without having to permanently modify a `Secretfile` with tags.
 Note that exclude takes priority over include.

+# diff

+The diff command will go through the [`Secretfile`]({{site.baseurl}}/secretfile) and report on what would be changed by a `seed` operation.
+Note that you need to be logged in, and already have appropriate permissions.
+The `diff` command _can_ be executed with no arguments, and it will look for everything in the current working directory.
+The `diff` command takes the `--secretfile`, `--policies`, and `--secrets` options.

+Differences will be reported in a human readable fashion according annotated depending on the action required.

+* A green <span color="green">+</span> indicates a new Vault resource will be created
+* A red <span color="red">-</span>indicates a Vault resource will be removed
+* A yellow <span color="yellow">~</span> indicates a Vault resource will be changed
+* A yellow <span color="yellow">+</span> indicates a write-only Vault resource will be overwritten
+* Vault resources for which there is no change are not mentioned

 # seed

-The seed command will go through the `Secretfile` and appropriately provision Vault.
+The seed command will go through the [`Secretfile`]({{site.baseurl}}/secretfile) and appropriately provision Vault.
 Note that you need to be logged in, and already have appropriate permissions.
 The seed command _can_ be executed with no arguments, and it will look for everything in the current working directory.
 The `seed` command takes the `--secretfile`, `--policies`, and `--secrets` options.
 The `--mount-only` option ensures that backends are attached and does not actually writing anything to Vault.

+It is possible to have aomi clean up unrecognzied Vault mount points.
+Note that by doing this, _any_ mount point that is not defined in the fully rendered `Secretfile` will be unmounted.
+This causes non-recoverable data from the perspective of Vault.
+Care should be taken to back up your data using [`freeze`]({{site.baseurl}}/data#freeze) and [`thaw`]({{site.baseurl}}/data#thaw) prior to using this option.
+It may be enabled by specifying `--remove-unknown`.

 The `Secretfile` is interpreted as a Jinja2 template, and you can pass in `--extra-vars` and `--extra-vars-file` to `seed`.
 This opens up some possibilities for bulk-creating sets of credentials based on integrations with other systems, while still preserving various paths and structures.